Otiel/BandcampDownloader/README.md

 ## Description

-_BandcampDownloader_ is a Windows application written in C# (targeting .NET Framework 4.5.2) that helps downloading albums from [bandcamp.com](https://bandcamp.com). _BandcampDownloader_ retrieves the 128 kbps MP3 files that are streamed on the website.
+_BandcampDownloader_ is a Windows application that helps downloading albums from [bandcamp.com](https://bandcamp.com) by retrieving the 128 kbps MP3 files streamed on the website.
+Its goal isn't to pirate albums, but simply to make life easier for those who prefer to listen to music on their favorite player.

 ## Features